Migrating to GraphqL from REST

 To help with migrating from our REST to the GraphQL, REST responses now include the GraphQL Admin API ID field,

-The ID in this field can be used to query the object directly using the GraphQL Admin API.
+You can use the ID in this field to query the object directly using the GraphQL Admin API.

-The following example queries a product variant in REST, and then uses the
+The following example retrieves a product variant in REST, and then uses the

 GraphQL IDs are opaque

 GraphQL ID generation is implementation dependent, and as such does not follow any convention other than being a URI.
-There is no guarantee that GraphQL IDs will follow a similar "structure" (gid -> shopify -> resource -> rest_id) as the previous example, and therefore you should avoid generating IDs manually.
+There is no guarantee that GraphQL IDs will follow a similar "structure" (gid -> shopify -> resource -> rest_id) to the previous example, and so you shouldn't IDs programatically.